Seferbiy Zaneqo: Treaty of Paris

 According to the terms of the Paris Peace Treaty (March 30, 1856), all Circassia was transferred to the rule of Russia.
 The representative of Great Britain, Count Clarendon, tried to insist on the provision that the Kuban River was a border between the possessions of Turkey and Russia, but the Turkish and French sides agreed with the opinion of the Russian commissioner Philip Brunnov that the Treaty of Adrianople designated the territory south of the Kuban as Russian possessions.

-The Paris treaty caused disappointment among the Adyghe leaders, who hoped to achieve the independence of Circassia.
-In a letter to Major General G.I.Filipsonu, Zaneqo wrote: "We demand that all governments consider us a distinct people".
+The Paris treaty caused disappointment among the Circassian leaders, who hoped to achieve the independence of Circassia.
+In a letter to Major General Filipson, Zaneqo wrote: "We demand that all governments consider us a distinct people".

 The Treaty of Paris (1856) ended the conflict, frustrating at the same time any hopes of Circassian independence.
 The Circassians remained politically divided and when Mohammed Amin replaced Zaneqo as the new governor, the two sides fought a second battle this time on the Sup river.
 An intervention of tribal elders led to compromise, when the two leaders agreed to jointly travel to Constantinople and have the sultan settle the dispute.
 However Zaneqo broke his oath and remained in Circassia.
 Zaneqo was in fact following secret Ottoman orders as he was tasked with supervising the withdrawal of the Ottoman army from the region during the course of June.
 He then resettled to the Shapsykhua river, destroyed the port of Tuapse to prevent Amin's supporters from using it as a supply route and called for the latter's assassination.
 During the second half of the year Zaneqo attempted to negotiate a peace treaty with the Russians.
 In January 1857, a sanguine battle between Zaneqo's and Amin's forces took place in Tuapse, Zaneqo's son Karabatir emerged victorious.
 Russian intelligence was well aware of the British and Ottoman involvement in the affairs of the Caucasus.
 In May 1857, Amin was invited to Constantinople and immediately arrested, and exiled to Damascus, a move previously planned by the imperial Majlis in an effort to improve relations with Russia.
 At the same time shipments of arms and ammunition to the rebels were halted.
-Zaneqo died in Shapsugh on 1 January 1860, oblivious to the change in Ottoman policy.
+Zaneqo died in Shapsughia on 1 January 1860, oblivious to the change in Ottoman policy.
 He was buried in the Vordobgach valley.
-Karabatir succeeded him as the leader of Circassian resistance.
-The Russo-Circassian War officially ended on 2 June 1864, the Circassian genocide was to follow.
+Karabatir succeeded him as one of the leader of Circassian resistance.
+The Russo-Circassian War officially ended on June 2, 1864, the Circassian genocide was to follow.

 Circassian flag

-Sefer Bey was a leader that had a dream of a united Circassia, he managed to expose the Circassian cause to an international audience, his thoughts of a united sovereign country never died ... the flag he made for this nation is still flapping since 1830.
+Zaneqo designed the Circassian Flag, the national flag of Circassians.
+It consists of a green field charged with twelve gold stars, nine forming an arc resembling a bow and three horizontal, also charged with three crossed arrows in the center.
+Every year, April 25 is celebrated as the Circassian flag day by Circassians.
+Another version of the flag is currently officially used by the Republic of Adygea of the Russian Federation as its national flag.